Mafeje affair: Students' backlash and sit-in

-The Council decision angered UCT's students and led to protests to pressure the council to reverse the decision.
-On 15 August 1968, Duncan Innes (National Union of South African Students president) and Raphie Kaplinsky (from Radical Society), among other students, organised a mass meeting that surrounded Jameson Hall (today's Sarah Baartman Hall) with over 1,000 students, before marching and occupying the Bremner Building for a sit-in in the UCT Council/Senate meeting room.
+The Council decision angered 's students and led to protests to pressure the council to reverse the decision.
+On 15 August 1968, Duncan Innes (National Union of South African Students, NUSAS, and Student Representative Council, SRC, president), Philip van der Merwe (SRC vice-president) and Raphie Kaplinsky (from Radical Society), among other students, organised a mass meeting that surrounded Jameson Hall (today's Sarah Baartman Hall) with over 1,000 students, before marching a long column from the campus to the university's administration building (Bremner Building) while chanting "We shall overcome" and holding banners and placards that read "Council foin us."
+They surrounded and occupied the Bremner Building for a sit-in in the UCT Council/Senate meeting room.
 The students demanded Mafeje be reinstated, declared 20 August Mafeje Day, and petitioned for measures to be put in place to protect academic freedom.